Odor/SweatKnowledge

 For a 25-year-old with moderate body odor, here's the 10-year cost comparison:

-⚠️ Key Point: The 10-year cost of Botox could pay for more than 10 minimally invasive surgeries.
-Plus, odor returns when you stop Botox, while surgery is once and done.
+⚠️ Key Point: The long-term cumulative cost of Botox can exceed 10x a one-time minimally invasive surgery.
+Plus, odor returns when you stop Botox, while surgery typically holds long-term after a single treatment.

 How to Choose the Right Treatment?